mosip/documentation/docs/id-lifecycle-management.md

 Once the resident completes the above process, their data will be downloaded at the respective registration centers prior to their appointment.

 ### Registration
+Registration is the process in which an individual/resident can visit a registration center with or without a pre-registration application ID.
+They can do a walk-in at the center and give their demographic or biometric details to an operator.
+In MOSIP, the Registration client captures the individual' details and packages the captured information in a secure way (in the form of encrypted packets) and sends it to Registration Processor for further processing.

 #### For adults
 -	Resident/individual needs to visit a registration center
 -	Residents need to provide required information to register themselves in MOSIP (first time)